RyanAugust/nfldb/README.md

 [enum34](https://pypi.python.org/pypi/enum34).
 nfldb also needs PostgreSQL installed with an available empty database.

-I've only tested nfldb with Python 2.7 on a Linux system.
-In theory, nfldb should be able to work on Windows and Mac systems as long as you can get PostgreSQL running.
-It is not Python 3 compatible (yet, mostly because of the `nflgame` dependency).
+I've only tested nfldb with Python 3.6 on a Mac system.
+In theory, nfldb should be able to work on Windows and Linux systems as long as you can get PostgreSQL running.

 Please see the
 [installation guide](https://github.com/BurntSushi/nfldb/wiki/Installation)